buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProduct.md

 * **Being assigned to a process**: assigned using _IfcRelAssignsToProcess_ linking the _IfcProduct_ to an _IfcProcess_
 * **Being assigned to a resource**: assigned using _IfcRelAssignsToResource_ linking the _IfcProduct_ to an _IfcResource_

 > EXAMPLE&nbsp; An example of the control relationship is the assignment of a performance history to a distribution element.
-An example of process assignment relationship is the assignment of products like wall, slab, column to a contruction task for construction planning.
+An example of process assignment relationship is the assignment of products like wall, slab, column to a construction task for construction planning.
 And an example of resource assignment relationship is the assignment of products to a construction resource that consumes the product.

 > HISTORY&nbsp; New entity in IFC1.0